Relintai/pandemonium_engine_docs/tutorials/scripting/gdscript/gdscript_basics.md

     func some_func(x):
         .some_func(x) # Calls the same function on the parent class.

+Note:
-.. note:: Default functions like  `_init`, and most notifications such as
+ Default functions like  `_init`, and most notifications such as
           `_enter_tree`, `_exit_tree`, `_process`, `_physics_process`,
           etc. are called in all parent classes automatically.
           There is no need to call them explicitly when overloading them.